6 Three Parameters: Causal

 Recall the Preceptor Table and the units from the beginning.
 We are concerned with three main ideas from the Preceptor Table: our units (individuals at the train station), our outcome (individual’s attitude toward immigration) covariates (the treatment that each individual received).

 With the help of the data generating mechanism that we have created from our fitted model we can fill in the missing values to the Preceptor Tables.
-We use the data generating mechanism as the last step of courage as it allows us to analyze and view our fitted model’s data.
+We use the data generating mechanism as the last step of Courage as it allows us to analyze and view our fitted model’s data.

 Characteristic Beta 95% CI1